The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 Drapery Hardware: Brackets

-Brackets, of course are the supports that hold up the rod.
+Brackets, of course, are the supports that hold up the rod.
 And, there are many, many kinds to choose from.
 Generally, the simpler, the better.
-You can read more about them in this post.
-There are so many to choose from, but the ones I generally did are in the graphic above.
+There are so many to choose from, but the ones I generally did are in the graphic near the top of the post.

 Drapery Hardware: Rings